aibasel/pyperplan/README.rst

 * Philip Stahl
 * Jan Wülfing

-The instructors of the course in which pyperplan was created were Malte Helmert and Robert Mattmüller.
+The instructors of the course in which Pyperplan was created were Malte Helmert and Robert Mattmüller.

 If you want to get in touch with us, please contact Robert Mattmüller or